Understanding and responding to threats to independence

 Politically engaged media attacking the SAI’s credibility

-Please CLICK HERE for a list of possible mitigation strategies for threats to SAI independence.
+There are possible mitigation strategies for threats to SAI independence.